-Depending on which portion of the Achilles tendon is affected, there are different classifications of Achilles tendinitis.
-Noninsertional Achilles tendinitis refers to the upper portion of the tendon, closer to the calf than the heel.
+Depending on which portion that is affected, there are different classifications of Achilles tendinitis.
+Noninsertional tendinitis refers to the upper portion of the tendon, closer to the calf than the heel.
 When this section becomes inflamed, it is usually due to unreasonably high activity, and most often afflicts younger people.
-Insertional Achilles tendinitis is when the lower portion of the tendon is affected: the portion that inserts (hence the title) into the heel bone.
-Unlike the noninsertional variety of this ailment, Insertional Achilles tendinopathy affects people of all ages, and isn’t necessarily related to high activity.
+Insertional tendinitis is when the lower portion of the tendon is affected: the portion that inserts (hence the title) into the heel bone.
+Unlike the noninsertional variety of this ailment, Insertional tendinopathy affects people of all ages, and isn’t necessarily related to high activity.

 Depending on the type of Achilles tendonitis, there are different potential causes for the ailment to occur.
 Some cases are more likely to afflict people of different ages, and people who engage in different levels of activity.
 For the most part, Achilles tendonitis is caused by abuse or neglect of the foot, but it can also be caused by unfortunate genetic factors.
 Men are more likely to develop this injury than women, as are the overweight.

-In many cases of Achilles tendinitis, the catalyst for the condition was an unreasonably high level of activity.
+In many cases, the catalyst for the condition was an unreasonably high level of activity.
 This isn’t as likely to occur in younger people who work up to a high level of activity incrementally.
-However, even in these cases, the likelihood of Achilles tendinitis is still high, simply due to frequent repetitive motions causing deterioration of the Achilles tendon over time.
+However, even in these cases, the likelihood of this condition is still high, simply due to frequent repetitive motions causing deterioration over time.

 - It affects 7 out of 100,000 people on average

-- 10% of cases are from patients with previous Achilles tendon conditions
+- 10% of cases are from patients with previous conditions

 - Athletes are 24% likely to develop it